JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 You can place raw files in the `composeResources/files` directory and create any hierarchy inside it.

-For example, to access raw files:
+For example, to access raw files, use the following code:

 <tabs>
 <tab title= "From composable code">